ihinojal/multilang-hstore/README.md

 * Replaced YAML text fields in favor of Hstore fields.
 * The translation hash is no longer limited to locales in `I18n.available_locales`.
-* Support for Rails 3 and Rails 4.
+* Support for Rails 3, 4 and 5.

 ## Installation